Abd-elr4hman/Finetuning-Llama-3/Readme.md

 # Finetuning-Serving Llama 3
 In this repo I experiment with finetuning llama3 8b model on synthetic dataset created using gpt4-o.
+Followed by a full deployment to both synth streaming endpoint with langserve and async endpoint with FastAPI.

 ## Problem statment
 I want to generate a medical report based on patient history and some measurments on the patient current health status.